 The funding structure, amount, and source are all determined by DPD and is subject to a review of the final budget to determine if there are sufficient eligible project costs.
-Awards for CDG-L may be provided as a grant, forgivable loan, or traditional loan at the discretion of DPD.
+Awards for CDG-M may be provided as a grant, forgivable loan, or traditional loan at the discretion of DPD.

 All outside financing needed to complete the proposed project is the responsibility of the applicant.
 These sources generally include a combination of equity, debt, charitable donations, additional subsidies, or grants.
-If a project has previously received or was awarded City assistance, an applicant may still apply for a CDG-L, as long as the new grant request and other City funding source exceeds a total of \$5,000,000.
+If a project has previously been awarded funding, an applicant may still apply; however, if the applicant intends to combine CDG-M with another grant source that would exceed a total of \$5,000,000, then they must apply for CDG-L.